Section Five

 Your Turn

 Analyze one or more of your clinic’s intake forms.
-Use the questions in Box 17.1 and other information from throughout this website.
+Use the questions in Box 16.1 and other information from throughout this website.
 Were your intake forms designed in a way that recognizes, respects, and responds to the many cultural and individual dimensions we have been addressing?
 How might an architect or another person with skills in universal design change your intake forms, if that person were approaching your intake form as a product to be developed according to their principles?

-Function and Décor for Physical Spaces
+Function and Décor for Physical (and Virtual) Spaces

 Function of the Space